Storia-AI/sage/README.md

 </details>

 ## Additional features
-- **Control which files get indexed** by providing text files with one extension per line.
+- **Control which files get indexed** based on their extension.
+You can whitelist or blacklist extensions by passing a file with one extension per line (in the format `.ext`):
     - To only index a whitelist of files:
         ```
         index ... --include=/path/to/extensions/file